 Outstanding Hadith Collections: Riyad al-Salihin

-The book of hadiths called Riyad al-Salihin (The Meadows of the Righteous) was written by imam an-Nawawi and is a compilation of the hadiths taken from the collections by imams al-Bukhari, Muslim and others.
+The book of hadiths called Riyad al-Salihin (The Meadows of the Righteous) was written by imam an-Nawawi.
+It is a compilation of the hadiths taken from the collections by imams al-Bukhari, Muslim and others.

 The multitude of the hadiths was collected together by righteous imams of subsequent centuries.
 The most complete and authentic of them are the collections prepared by the imams al-Bukhari and Muslim.
 Each one contains more than 7,000 hadiths.
 The righteous imams had travelled to every part of the Arab world at the time in order not to miss one single hadith attributed to the Prophet.
 They devoted their whole lives to this.
 Their books served as the basis for subsequent compilations undertaken by virtuous scholars of faith in the centuries that followed.

-Wherein, then, lies the difference between the hadith collections of the imams al-Bukhari, Muslim, an-Nasai, Abu Dawood, at-Tirmidhi and Ibn Majah (the Six canonical Books of Hadith ‘Kutub al-Sittah’) and the subsequent compilations from them made by such teachers of Islam as khatib al-Tabrizi, imam an-Nawawi, imam al-Asqalani and others?
+Wherein, then, lies the difference between the hadith collections of the imams al-Bukhari, Muslim, an-Nasai, Abu Dawood.
+And at-Tirmidhi and Ibn Majah (the Six canonical Books of Hadith ‘Kutub al-Sittah’).
+And the subsequent compilations from them made by such teachers of Islam as khatib al-Tabrizi, imam an-Nawawi, imam al-Asqalani and others

 One can liken the hadith collections of Kutub al-Sittah to a dictionary or an encyclopedia.
 They are the sum total of all human knowledge, yet it is almost impossible to read through a dictionary or an encyclopedia from page one to the very last page.
 Instead, a man opens a textbook where this knowledge is related in an abridged and systematized form.
 The books of Kutub al-Sittah are the encyclopedias of Muslim faith.
 The compilations from them are the textbooks of Muslim faith.